isomerpages/pmo-carbonmarketcoop/pages/faq.md

 ---
 ### **FAQ**

 >1.
-What if I submit to the wrong link?
+What if I submit my application to the wrong link?

 Please resubmit to the correct submission portal.
 Members comprising the Joint Committee may differ between each country.